JimSongTheGreatest/BetterStudentSQLite/README.md

 # BetterStudent

-Using Java, SQL, and JavaFx
+Using Java, SQLite, and JavaFx

 Our program features